HarryMumford/bookmark-manager/README.md

 ```
 As a user,
-So that I can see my bookmarks,
+So that I can easily navigate to my bookmarked websites,
-I would like my bookmarks to be listed.
+I would like to see a bookmark list.
 ```